I knew this year would be a challenge. The biggest things in my life in 2015/2016 are:

 - I take a teaspoon a day

 Nutritional insurance policy.
 This is additional to a proper diet.
+Note that men and women hae different needs.

 Choosing a multivitamin